arminnh/ba3-chat-app-apache-avro-with-rsvp/deadline2-version/telecommunicatie_systemen/README.txt

 The path and resv handlers will setup timers to periodically send messages, except if the REFRESH parameter is explicitly set to false.

+Examples of handler calls can be found in test.txt

 Types of variables
 -------------------------------------
 IPAddress: DEST, NEIGHBOR, ERROR_NODE_ADDRESS, RECEIVER_ADDRESS, SRC_ADDRESS,